 How can I resolve "Exit status: -100.
 Diagnostics: Container released on a *lost* node" errors in Amazon EMR?

-My Amazon EMR job fails with an error message like this:
+My Amazon EMR job fails with an error message similar to the following:

 ExecutorLostFailure (executor 12 exited caused by one of the running tasks) Reason: Container marked as failed: container_1572839353552_0008_01_000002 on host: ip-xx-xxx-xx-xx Exit status: -100.
 Diagnostics: Container released on a *lost* node